AdobeDocs/campaign-standard.en/help/administration/using/push-tracking.md

 ## About push tracking {#about-push-tracking}

-To ensure that the push notification has been fully developed you need to be sure that the tracking portion has been implemented correctly.
+To ensure that the push notification has been fully developed you need to be sure that the tracking portion has been implemented correctly since not every push notification has tracking enabled.
+To enable this, developers need to identify which deliveries have tracking enabled, Adobe Campaign Standard will send a flag called `_acsDeliveryTracking` with two values **on** or **off**.
+The app developer should send a tracking request only on deliveries that have the variable set as **on**.

-This assumes that you have already implemented the first parts of Push Notification implementation:
+>[!IMPORTANT]

-* Registering the app user
+>
-* Handling a push notification message
+>This variable is not be available to deliveries set before the 21.1 release or deliveries using custom templates.

 Push Tracking is separated into three types: